Eye health resources

 *

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by Cloudflare Turnstile and its Privacy Policy and Terms of Service apply.

 #Helps protect against transmission of harmful UV radiation to the cornea and into the eye.

-WARNING: UV-absorbing contact lenses are NOT substitutes for protective UV-absorbing eyewear such as UV-absorbing goggles or sunglasses because they do not completely cover the eye and surrounding area.
+^WARNING: UV-absorbing contact lenses are NOT substitutes for protective UV-absorbing eyewear such as UV-absorbing goggles or sunglasses because they do not completely cover the eye and surrounding area.
 You should continue to use UV-absorbing eyewear as directed.
 NOTE: Long-term exposure to UV radiation is one of the risk factors associated with cataracts.
 Exposure is based on a number of factors such as environmental conditions (altitude, geography, cloud cover) and personal factors (extent and nature of outdoor activities).
 UV-blocking contact lenses help provide protection against harmful UV radiation.
 However, clinical studies have not been done to demonstrate that wearing UV-blocking contact lenses reduces the risk of developing cataracts or other eye disorders.
 Consult your eye care practitioner for more information.